CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Evaluate-and-Optimize-RAG-Performance.md

      ![](../media/af66.png)

-      >**Note**: If you encounter any error like **ImportError: cannot import name '_T' from 'marshmallow.fields'**, please run the below command to downgrade marshmallow.
+      >**Note**: If you encounter any error like **ImportError: cannot import name '_T' from 'marshmallow.fields'**, please run the command below to downgrade marshmallow.

       ```bash
       pip install --upgrade marshmallow==3.20.2
       ```

-1. Once the upgarde is completed, rerun the below command again.
+1. Once the upgrade is completed, rerun the command below.

     ```bash
     python evaluate.py